MakieOrg/Makie.jl/docs/documentation/backends/wglmakie.md

 `Page()` can be used to reset the JSServe state needed for multipage output like it's the case for `Documenter` or the various notebooks (IJulia/Pluto/etc).
 Previously, it was necessary to always insert and display the `Page` call in notebooks, but now the call to `Page()` is optional and doesn't need to be displayed.
 What it does is purely reset the state for a new multi-page output, which is usually the case for `Documenter`, which creates multiple pages in one Julia session, or you can use it to reset the state in notebooks, e.g. after a page reload.
 `Page(exportable=true, offline=true)` can be used to force inlining all data & js dependencies, so that everything can be loaded in a single HTML object without a running Julia process.
-The defaults should already be chosen this way for e.g. Documenter, so this should mostly be used for e.g. `Pluto` offline export (which is currently not fully supported).
+The defaults should already be chosen this way for e.g. Documenter, so this should mostly be used for e.g. `Pluto` offline export (which is currently not fully supported, but should be soon).

 Here is an example of how to use this in Franklin: